 The absolute worst part for bartenders is when someone comes in and orders a cocktail and then says “this isn’t what I ordered”.
 At one restaurant I worked at, I put the classic Singapore Sling recipe on the menu.
 The majority of people loved it, but I’d get the occasional complaint because it wasn’t the gin, orange juice and grenadine variation.
 I actually had a girl sitting at the bar, with three friends, “dress me down” and explain that “she was a bartender” and “that drink wasn’t a Singapore Sling”.
 Fun times, luckily the other three girls thought it was great.

 There is another factor.
-Appending a known name like Mojito or Martini onto a new creation lowers a consumer’s barrier of acceptance.
-The Unicum Margarita and Campari Daiquiri sound inviting to the oblivious, but customer satisfaction would be abysmal.
+Appending a known name like Mojito or Martini onto a new creation lowers a consumer’s barrier to acceptance.
+The Unicum Margarita and Malort Daiquiri sound inviting to the oblivious, but customer satisfaction would be abysmal.

 As usual, I have some ideas that I’m going to put forward to start some discussion and possibly help some people understand why good cocktail names matter.

 If you are modifying an existing cocktail, the end result should have the same characteristics as the original cocktail.
 Don’t create confusion by taking an existing name and applying it to a different recipe.